 #1: Difficulty: I found that it was far more food than I was used to eating in order to meet the 30g/day fibre target.

-- Practical solution: Having one high fibre snack/ day e.g. fruits or vegetables with skins or two smaller high fibre snacks e.g. carrots and hummus and dates and ensuring I was adding the fibre needed to my current meals without further increasing the portion size e.g. adding 1 handful flaked almonds to porridge, 1 handful of seeds to yoghurts and adding extra vegetables or salad to meals.
+- Add the fibre to your current meals that you eat without further increasing the portion size e.g. adding 1 handful of flaked almonds to porridge, 1 handful of seeds to yoghurts and adding extra vegetables or salad to meals

 #2: Difficulty: Estimating how much fibre was in each meal/snack as this something we don’t usually tract or take notice of.

-- Practical solution: I would advise adding up the fibre in your diet as you go along for at least a few days because I really felt that I got used to the amounts in different foods and can now estimate more accurately.
-You can make use of packets (check the back for details) and mobile phone apps to in order to check amounts accurately.
+- You can make use of packets (check the back for details) and mobile phone apps in order to check amounts accurately.

 #3: Difficulty: I found that the days I was out and about and busy were the days I struggled to meet the target for fibre.